New Sixth Form and Pre-Reception buildings

 SGS is committed to creating and developing the perfect environment for our pupils to enjoy learning.

-The construction of new Sixth Form facilities is well underway and in February we started to build a new Pre-Reception building.
+The new Sixth Form facilities are now open and in February we started to build a new Pre-Reception building.
 This follows recent redevelopment in the Junior School.

 The doors to the new Sixth Form social and study spaces have swung open to the delight of Upper and Lower Sixth students.

 There are still some final touches to be added before the work is 100% complete, but students have been making great use of the new large, modern and well-equipped areas.

 The stunning glass roof creates a bright and vibrant atmosphere, allowing a great sense of community to flourish, and there is ample space for students to quietly get on with their studies.